-The graduate programs in computational science offered by FSU's School of Computational Science (SCS) are committed to training computational scientists through an innovative curriculum and an interdisciplinary research environment.
+The graduate programs in computational science offered by FSU's Department of Scientific Computing (DSC) are committed to training computational scientists through an innovative curriculum and an interdisciplinary research environment.
 The computational science courses are designed to function across disciplines rather than within a single discipline.
-The faculty of the SCS is truly interdisciplinary, today consisting of physicists, biologists, geophysicists, biochemists, engineers, mathematicians, statisticians, and computer scientists, with an even broader spectrum of interests to be represented in the future.
-The SCS faculty is collectively bound by one common interest: developing better computational tools.
+The faculty of the DSC is truly interdisciplinary, today consisting of physicists, biologists, geophysicists, biochemists, engineers, mathematicians, and computer scientists, with an even broader spectrum of interests to be represented in the future.
+The DSC faculty is also collectively bound by one common interest: developing better computational tools.
 It is very fortunate that computational algorithms are very ecumenical in nature; a method that solves a problem in one discipline more often than not can also be used in several other disciplines.
-It is this synergy between disciplines that is being exploited by the SCS in its research programs.
-Thus, the SCS is ideally positioned to offer innovative graduate degree programs in computational science that impart this same synergy to its students.
+It is this synergy between disciplines that is being exploited by the DSC in its research programs.
+Thus, the DSC is ideally positioned to establish an innovative graduate degree programs in computational science that imparts this same synergy to its students.

-These computational science programs cut across departments, concentrating on the subdisciplines that are common to all: programming, algorithm development, analysis and implementation, visualization, statistics, etc. The program strives to provide students with knowledge in various disciplines while obtaining depth in at least one area.
+This computational science program cuts across departments, concentrating on the subdisciplines that are common to all: programming, algorithm development, analysis and implementation, visualization, statistics, etc. The program strives to provide students with knowledge in various disciplines while obtaining depth in at least one area.
 In this way the computational scientist can also serve as a translator between domain experts who have most of their knowledge in a single field as well as a conduit to transfer technology from one discipline to another.